shawntabrizi/substrate-collectables-workshop/5/testing-genesis.md

 - Set up your genesis specs as specified above.
 - Write some new tests to ensure that kitties are correctly configured at genesis.
 - Refactor your previous tests to take advantage of this setup.
+- Update your previous tests so they pass given the new genesis configs.

 ### Genesis Deployment
 In the scope of this tutorial, we'll only review how to set up your genesis state